projectslist/FacilityManagementPortal-main/README.md

 Laravel,Bootstrap and Vuejs have been used in the project.
 Laravel Sanctum REST API has been used in this project.
+You can register,login, and logout to platform by using REST API or website's related pages.
+Website homepage fetching data from REST API.
+Details in api.php Admin panel is fecthing data normal.
+Details in web.php

 Please follow below steps after cloning the project from github!